Chapter 1 : Unraveling

 A pause prefaced Scorpius' response.
-"I see."
+"Oh, really."

 Rose's eyes narrowed, confused.
 She and him always criticized people for making rash decisions, especially ones as important as this.
 But she kept silent and kept smiling.

 He looked away for the briefest of moments.
 "There's plenty of jobs that'll take an O.W.L."

-"Yeah," she said, frowning deeper, "but she's so obviously throwing her chances away.
+"Yeah."
+She frowned deeper.
+"But she's so obviously throwing her chances away.
 What, no criticism?
 Not even advice?
 She's being stupid.
 You know that."

-He stayed tight-lipped until they reached the next hallway.
+Scorpius stayed tight-lipped until they reached the next hallway.
 "Some people don't want to hear the truth."